Juliieett/FopMidtermProject/README.md

 A teammate must review and approve the PR before it is merged into the main branch.
 -->
 ## Contributors
-Juli Chaphidze
+Juli Chaphidze -  assignment and expression evalutionn (arithmetic operation handling,parsing complex expressions);
-Sandro Iobidze
+Sandro Iobidze - control flow(loops);
-Temur Tsevelidze
+Temur Tsevelidze - program execution and output;
-Tedo Rionidze
+Tedo Rionidze -  lexical analysis (tokenization);
 -->
 Deliverables
 Interpreter Implementation: A fully functional BASIC interpreter capable of executing the defined language subset.